kenjis/php-orm-benchmark/README.md

 |yii2               |     9.09|      835.77|
 |phalcon            |     7.70|      150.00|

+If you are interested in other resutls, see [OTHER_RESULTS.md].

 ## How to Benchmark

 (1) Install this repository and install composer packages.